Disentangled and Self-Explainable Node Representation Learning: Downstream Tasks Results for Real Datasets

 We tested link prediction for the datasets reported in the main paper.
-For node classification, we tested PPI and other benchmark biological datasets in multi-label setting~\cite{zhaomulti}: the PCG dataset for the protein phenotype prediction, the \textsc{HumLoc}, and \textsc{EukLoc} datasets for the human and eukaryote protein subcellular location prediction tasks, respectively.
+For node classification, we tested PPI and other benchmark biological datasets in multi-label setting~\citep{zhaomulti}: the PCG dataset for the protein phenotype prediction, the \textsc{HumLoc}, and \textsc{EukLoc} datasets for the human and eukaryote protein subcellular location prediction tasks, respectively.
 Characteristics of additional biological datasets are reported in Table~\ref{tab:data_bio}.
+We concatenated node attributes to node embeddings to get an enriched set of predictors that, given our method extract interpretable features, can be used in combination with feature-based explainers (e.g., SHAP) for building fully transparent prediction pipelines.
 In Figure~\ref{fig:dtasks} we report AUC-PR scores for link prediction and node classification in real-world graph data.
 Generally, scores increase with the number of latent embedding dimensions.
-Tables~\ref{tab:linkpred} and~\ref{tab:nodecl} show the maximum scores for link prediction and node classification, demonstrating that our approach can consistently achieve reasonable performances.
+Tables~\ref{tab:linkpred} and~\ref{tab:nodecl} show the maximum scores for link prediction and node classification, demonstrating that our approach can consistently achieve reasonable performances within the expected range of the performance-interpretability trade-off.